The Extremal Spheres Theorem: Abstract

 \section{Abstract}

 Consider a polygon $P$ and all neighboring circles (circles going through three consecutive vertices of~$P$).
 We say that a neighboring circle is extremal if it is empty (no vertices of $P$ inside) or full (no vertices of $P$ outside).
 It is well known that for any convex polygon there exist at least two empty and at least two full circles, i.e. at least four extremal circles.
 In 1990 Schatteman considered a generalization of this theorem for convex polytopes in $d$-dimensional Euclidean space.
-Namely, he claimed that there exist at least $2d$ extremal neighboring spheres.
+Namely, he claimed that there exist at least $2d$ extremal neighboring spheres for generic polytopes.
+His proof is based on the Bruggesser-Mani shelling method.

 In this paper, we show that there are certain gaps in Schatteman's proof.
-His proof is based on the Bruggesser-Mani shelling method.
-We show that using this method it is possible to prove that there are at least $d+1$ extremal neighboring spheres.
+We also show that using the Bruggesser-Mani-Schatteman method it is possible to prove that there are at least $d+1$ extremal neighboring spheres.
 However, the existence problem of $2d$ extremal neighboring spheres is still open.